 - Identifying and supporting the development of BCT digital resources and related links to careers and educational opportunities within the sector.

-BCT courses and broad-based programs are supported by a variety of state, federal, and private funding streams, including California Partnership Academy Grants, Specialized Secondary Programs Grants, and Carl D. Perkins Grant funds.
-Certain BCT pathway programs are also supported by the Career Pathways Trust Grants as part of local or regional collaborations.
-Additional funds for leadership development in this industry sector are also provided through federal Carl D. Perkins funds.
-The BCT Industry Sector Lead in the CTELISO is assigned to oversee and monitor projects and activities supporting the BCT Industry Sector programs.
+BCT courses and broad-based programs are supported by a variety of state, federal, and private funding streams, including California Partnership Academy Grants, K–12 Strong Workforce Program, Specialized Secondary Programs Grants, and Carl D. Perkins Grant funds.
+Additional funds for leadership development in this industry sector are also provided through Career Technical Education Incentive Grant funds.
+The BCT Industry Sector Lead in the CTELO is assigned to oversee and monitor projects and activities supporting the BCT Industry Sector programs.

-The BCT Industry Sector curriculum programs serve more than 46,900 students statewide in grades seven through adult.
-BCT programs exist in a variety of delivery models, including District Career Technical Education Programs, Linked Learning, California Partnership Academies, Regional Occupational Programs, and articulated Community College programs.
+The BCT Industry Sector curriculum programs serve more than 40,619 students statewide in grades seven through adult.
+BCT programs exist in a variety of delivery models, including District Career Technical Education Programs, Linked Learning, California Partnership Academies, Regional Occupational Programs, and articulated or dual-enrollment Community College programs.

-The Building and Contruction Trades Industry Sector Program is administered by:
+The Building and Construction Trades Industry Sector Program is administered by:

 Career and College Transition Division